helenvholmes/helenvholmes/README.md

 I'm Helen, and I build design systems.
 I love making you as designer proud.
 You can check out my work at [helenvholmes.com](https://helenvholmes.com).

 I'm currently looking for my next gig.
 You think it might be with you?
-Why thank you for considering me!
 You can reach me at sayhi @ helenvholmes.com.

 Previously:
 - Staff Design Engineer [@Modern-Treasury](https://github.com/Modern-Treasury).